New Hampshire Medicaid Definition

 Medicaid in New Hampshire is also called Medical Assistance, and the agency that administers the program is the New Hampshire Department of Health and Human Services (DHHS).

 Medicaid is a wide-ranging health insurance program for low-income individuals of all ages.
 Jointly funded by the state and federal government, it provides health coverage for various groups of New Hampshire residents, including pregnant women, parents and caretaker relatives, adults with no dependent children, disabled individuals, and seniors.
-However, this page is focused strictly on Medicaid eligibility for New Hampshire elders, aged 65 and over, and specifically for long term care, whether that be at home or in another settings, such as an adult foster care home, a nursing home, a residential care home, or an assisted living facility.
+However, this page is focused strictly on Medicaid eligibility for New Hampshire elders, aged 65 and over, and specifically for long term care, whether that be at home or in another setting (i.e., adult foster care home, nursing home, residential care home / assisted living facility).